What do we mean by commitment?

 These offerings of relationship commitments are typically statements about behavior or proposed outcomes.
 For example, “I’m committed to you” suggests that I may not be seeking another relationship or that I’m going to be monogamous.
 The institution of marriage is most identified with the pledge of commitment.
 It is an undertaking of legal vows to substantiate our pledge to fidelity, if not continued love.
 However, statistics reveal that even when we formalize our commitments through marriage, there is as much likelihood of failure as success.
 After all, more than half of marriages experience infidelity, and we’re all aware of the divorce rate.
 So if our most honored commitments aren’t kept, perhaps we need to understand why that is so.

-The difficulty is that we’re making promises about behaviors and outcomes, but ignoring the process necessary to achieve that goal.
-Imagine a student offering a commitment to attaining straight A’s but not devoting themselves to their studies.
+The difficulty is that we’re making promises about behaviors and outcomes, but ignoring the process necessary to achieve those goals.
+Imagine a student offering a commitment to attain straight A’s but not devoting themselves to their studies.
 The commitment simply becomes lip service without the earnest devotion toward achieving the end.

-In relationships, the outcomes that I’m referring to are notions such as continued love, happiness and fidelity.
-It is mindless to think that we might achieve such outcomes if we don’t focus on the process required to reach this lofty goal.
-How often do we hear people commit to the process of relationship?
+In relationships, the outcomes that I’m referring to are notions such as continued love, happiness, and fidelity.
+It is mindless to think that we might achieve such outcomes if we don’t focus on the process required to reach these lofty goals.
+How often do we hear people commit to the process of a relationship?
 For example, what might happen if we committed to working on and sustaining our levels of emotional intimacy and learning the necessary tools to support that process?
 Or if we prioritized our intimate relationship by actually valuing the relationship over the less important things that seem to get in the way?